aws-solutions/research-service-workbench-on-aws/workbench-core/repo-scripts/repo-toolbox/README.md

 - Package: the `package.json` defined `name` for each package.
 - README: a link to the `README.md` file for that package.

-The following example is a snapshot from the [monorepo-for-service-workbench README.md](https://github.com/awslabs/monorepo-for-service-workbench/blob/main/README.md).
+The following example is a snapshot from the [solution-spark-on-aws README.md](https://github.com/awslabs/solution-spark-on-aws/blob/main/README.md).

 ### --- Begin Example ---
 <!-- GENERATED PROJECT SUMMARY START -->